On the Superlinear Relationship between SGD Noise Covariance and Loss Landscape Curvature

 \end{theorem} (Proof provided in \textbf{Appendix \ref{app:proof_thm1}}.)

-\begin{remark} Statistically, for the off-diagonal elements $C_{ij}$, the terms $\bm{u}_m^{(p)} \cdot \bm{v}_{i(j)}$ can be interpreted as the projections of a random vector $\bm{u}_m^{(p)}$ onto two orthogonal directions $\bm{v}_{i}$ and $\bm{v}_{j}$.
-In the extremely high-dimensional regime ($N \sim 2000$) with on the order of $\sim 20{,}000$ samples, these projections are effectively independent and have nearly zero mean.
-Consequently, the off-diagonal entries $C_{ij}$ vanish asymptotically, consistent with the numerical observations in \cref{fig:cmt_cifar_cnn_cse,fig:cmt_mnist_fc_cse,fig:cmt_mnist_fc_mse} (last row). \end{remark}

-\begin{remark}[Dimensional Consistency] This result naturally resolves the dimensional inconsistency discussed in Section \ref{sec:commute}.
+\begin{remark}[Dimensional Consistency] This result addresses the dimensional inconsistency discussed in Section \ref{sec:commute}.
 The noise variance $C_{ij}$ (dimension $[\mathcal{L}]^2/[\bm{w}]^2$) is expressed as the product of squared curvature $(\kappa_m^{(p)})^2$ (dimension $[\mathcal{L}]^2/[\bm{w}]^4$) and weight variance $\sigma_w^2$ (dimension $[\bm{w}]^2$).
-The resulting dimensions match perfectly without arbitrary constants. \end{remark}
+The resulting dimensions are consistent without introducing arbitrary constants. \end{remark}

-\textbf{Origin of Superlinear $\mathbf{C}$–$\mathbf{H}$ relationship.} Equation \eqref{eq:thm_result} elucidates the microscopic mechanism underlying the relationship between SGD noise and loss curvature.
-It reveals that the noise strength $C_{ii}$ along a given global Hessian eigen-direction $\bm{v}_i$ is determined by the interplay of two local factors: 1.
-Local curvature magnitude: the contribution of spectral outliers that dominate the local eigenvalues $\kappa_m^{(p)}$, corresponding to ``stiff'' modes \cite{sagunEigenvaluesHessianDeep2017,sagunEmpiricalAnalysisHessian2018,wuUnderstandingGeneralizationDeep2017,papyanFullSpectrumDeepnet2019,papyan2019measurementsthreelevelhierarchicalstructure}; and 2.
-Local-global alignment: the degree of overlap between the local principal directions $\bm{u}_m^{(p)}$ with these stiff samples and the global direction $\bm{v}_i$.

-The emergence of superlinear scaling arises directly from the statistical distinction between the global Hessian and the noise covariance.
-The global Hessian eigenvalue $H_{ii}$ represents the {first moment} of the projected local curvatures: